 What is really like to live without an smartphone on 2018?

-I got my smartphone stolen and it changed my life.
+I don’t own an smartphone and it changed my life.
 Here’s why.

-August this year, my Android was stolen from my dorm room by my roommates at a San Jose Job Corps.
-I bursted into tears and accused everyone around asking where it was; my boyfriend tried to calm me down and all of a sudden, I was on Facebook locked out seeing that I had been locked out and needed to verify with a phone number I no longer had.
+November last year, my iPhone was stolen from my pocket at a party.
+I bursted into tears and punched everyone around asking where it was; my friends tried to calm me down and all of a sudden, I was in the back of an Uber thinking why on earth was I so pissed.